February, 2002

 CONCLUSION

 I am not saying that you MUST bring a portfolio, CD, or demo reel to a game industry job interview.
-In fact, it might even be unusual to do so (depending on what you've created versus what kind of job you're applying for).
+In fact, it might even be unusual to do so (if you are a game designer, or depending on what you've created versus what kind of job you're applying for).
 Artist portfolios are a must if you're an artist seeking an artist position.
 Animator demo reels are a must if you're an animator seeking an animation position.
+Programmers should have a demo and source code to show, but it can be online if your site is dead easy to navigate (no need to bring it on disc, but ought to at least have it on a thumb USB drive).
 But there isn't a concomitant standard practice for game designers.
 So what I'm saying is, if your creations enhance your desirability as a candidate, then "bring'em if ya got'em."
-As discussed ad nauseam in Lesson 4, you might want to contact the interviewer in advance.
+As discussed ad nauseam in Article 4, you might want to contact the interviewer in advance.
 Inquire about bringing samples of your game design work to the interview, especially if there's a chance that you might run afoul of the company's "no submissions" policy.
 Maybe the interviewer would want you to send the sample prior to your coming for the interview - each company has different policies and preferences.
 [Modified Aug.
 6, 2003, thanks to a nudge from Jason Gorski.]

-I hope this lesson has been helpful.
-If you have suggestions for improvements to this lesson, please email me.
+I hope this article has been helpful.
+If you have suggestions for improvements to this article, please email me.

-Got a question about this lesson?
+Got a question about this article?
 No need to raise your hand -- just click here to go to the bulletin board.
 You'll get answers!

 Click here to return to the School-A-Rama main page.